aws-deepracer-community/deepracer-custom-car/src/aws-deepracer-community-logging-pkg/README.md

-# AWS DeepRacer Community Bag Logging Package
+# AWS DeepRacer Community Logging Package

 ## Overview

-The AWS DeepRacer Community bag logging ROS package creates the `bag_log_node`, which records ROS2 topics to rosbag files for the AWS DeepRacer application.
+The AWS DeepRacer Community logging ROS package creates the `bag_log_node`, which records ROS2 topics to rosbag files for the AWS DeepRacer application.
 This node enables automatic data collection during autonomous driving sessions and supports USB-based log storage for easy data retrieval and analysis.

-This package provides both **Python** and **C++** implementations of the bag logging node:
+This package provides both **Python** and **C++** implementations of the logging node:

 - **Python implementation** (`bag_log_node`): The original implementation, fully compatible with ROS2 Humble and earlier distributions.
 Ideal for development and testing environments.
 - **C++ implementation** (`bag_log_node_cpp`): A high-performance native implementation optimized for ROS2 Jazzy and newer distributions.
 Offers significantly improved performance with lower CPU overhead and reduced memory footprint, making it ideal for production deployments on resource-constrained devices like the AWS DeepRacer.